As well as any post viral fatigue syndrome, Fibromyalgia and Dysautonomia

 Can Yoga really help?

-Many modalities such as gentle yoga, meditation, hypnotherapy, EFT, thought reframing and especially breath work can all have a part in helping to improve and re-blance the nervous, hormonal and immune systems, help breathlessness and anxiety and try to improve the quality of life for those that have been impacted by the virus and may still be suffering months later.
+Many modalities such as gentle yoga, meditation, hypnotherapy, EFT, CBT mindfulness, thought reframing, visualisation and especially breath work can all have a part in helping to improve and re-balance the nervous, hormonal and immune systems, help breathlessness and anxiety and try to improve the quality of life for those that have been impacted by the virus and may still be suffering months later.
 Some things in yoga that you would think to be helpful, could actually be unhelpful for some, so it's important to really discuss what symptoms you have and not treat it as a one size fits all approach.

-Most of all we know, that through deployment of some simple practices we can positively change the way people are impacted by Covid and the long-term symptoms of Long Covid.
+Most of all, we know that through deployment of some simple practices we can positively change the way people are impacted by the long-term symptoms of Long Covid.

 None of what is offered is claimed to cure or diagnose or to replace any medical advice, but as always with anything on this site and in practice, it is to be complementary